 Mathematics Placement Test

-This is the homepage for the Mathematics Placement test.
+Welcome to the homepage for the Mathematics Placement test.
 Please carefully read the answers to some important questions below.

-When you are ready to take the test, follow the link at the bottom of this page.
+When you are ready to take the test, please follow the link at the bottom of this page.

 - What is the University Mathematics Requirement?
 Do I have to take a mathematics or statistics class?